Real estate contract law in Italy

 Difficulties linked to successful completion of a real estate transaction arise because there are so many pitfalls between the reservation offer and preliminary contract.

 To avoid risks, it is wise to seek independent legal advice before you sign any paperwork relating to buying property in Italy.
-Make sure you choose your own lawyer rather than a lawyer recommended by an estate agent or a vendor.
+To avoid any conflicts of interest, make sure you choose your own lawyer rather than a lawyer recommended by an estate agent or a vendor.

 Your lawyer will guide you step by step through the intricacies of the Italian property purchase process.